 EXTRA-VIRGIN OLIVE OIL

-The Mediterranean diet is characterized by a high consumption of cereals, legumes, fruits, fish, vegetables and predominant use, when seasoning, of extra-virgin olive oil.
+IN THE MEDITERRANEAN DIETThe Mediterranean diet is characterized by a high consumption of cereals, legumes, fruits, fish, vegetables and predominant use, when seasoning, of extra-virgin olive oil.
 The latter is one of the richest products in terms of natural antioxidants, acting against the harmful action of free radicals and slowing down the aging process of our cells.

 It is also rich in monounsaturated fatty acids, which play a key role in the prevention of diseases such as arteriosclerosis, cholesterol and cardiopathic disorders.